 A boil and bite mouth guard, no matter how snug it fits, is not custom mouth guard.
 There are companies today like SISU mouth guards that are calling their over the counter hard plastic boil and bite mouth guards custom mouth guards.
 Their mouth guards do not offer protection to the soft tissue and may cause lacerations because of the hard plastic exterior their mouth guards have.
 This is even stated in their FAQs on their website:

 Nothing offers superior protection to your teeth, and soft tissue (lips, gums, tongue and cheeks) better than a custom mouth guard.
 Never forget the importance mouth guards provide in protecting your soft tissue as well as your teeth.
 After all, that is why mouth guards were initially invented.
-In the early 1900s a British dentist invented the mouth guard to protect boxer's lips, and gums so they could fight longer battles without running the risk of the referee stopping the fight do to teeth cutting into and through the boxer's lips.
+In the early 1900s a British dentist invented the mouth guard to protect boxer's lips, and gums so they could fight longer battles (boxing matches were typically 15 rounds sometimes longer) without running the risk of the referee stopping the fight due to teeth cutting into and through the boxer's lips.
 Britain to this day still calls their mouth guards gum shields.
 In our estimations a mouth guard that gives no concern to soft tissue, and jaw protection does not qualify as a custom mouth guard, or even mouth guard for that matter.
 If teeth is the focus of protection, and not other areas of the mouth, then the product is a teeth guard, and not a mouth guard.
 A true mouth guard not only protects your teeth, but it also protects your gums, cheeks, tongue and jaw.
-Also, custom mouth guards will last you up to five years if taken care of properly.
+Also, custom mouth guards will last you up to five years (often longer) if taken care of properly.
 We have some clients that are going on their sixth year with custom mouth guards they purchased from Damage Control.

 An Old 1972 Video of a Dentist fabricating a custom mouth guard: